rutu1717/rutu1717/README.md

 <br><br>

 #  About Me:
-I am currently working as an SDE-I , Would love to collaborated on tech projects
+I'm an SDE-I with a passion for building robust and scalable software.
+I thrive in collaborative environments and am actively seeking opportunities to partner on new tech ventures—especially those involving Gen AI, Golang, React.
+Let's create something cool!

 #  Tech Stack: